 Thomas F. Russell

-with whom he shared over 42 years of marriage.
-Born Salem, he was the son of the late Joseph and Rose (Lucey) Russell He was raised and
+whom he shared over 42 years of marriage.
+Born Salem, he was the son of the late Joseph and Rose (Lucey) Russell He was raised and educated

-educated in Peabody and was a graduate of Peabody High School, class of 1959.Thomas worked as a foreman and manager of the line at Parker
+in Peabody and was a graduate of Peabody High School, class of 1959.Thomas worked as a foreman and manager of the line at Parker Brothers in

-Brothers in Salem from 1961 until it's closing, He was the past president of the quarter century club and served on many committees for Parker
+Salem from 1961 until it's closing, He was the past president of the quarter century club and served on many committees for Parker Brothers, He

-Brothers, He also served as a staff sergeant in the National Guard in the 101st Field Artillery.
-After the closing of Parker Brothers Thomas worked
+also served as a staff sergeant in the National Guard in the 101st Field Artillery.
+After the closing of Parker Brothers Thomas worked various jobs as

-various jobs as a handyman for friends and family.
-He enjoyed cooking and gardening and was especially proud of his Rutgers Tamatoes which
+a handyman for friends and family.
+He enjoyed cooking and gardening and was especially proud of his Rutgers Tamatoes which he shared with

-that was his sense of humor; his up beat nature and always having a positive attitude.
-He will be sorely missed by all of those who knew and
+was his sense of humor; his up beat nature and always having a positive attitude.
+He will be sorely missed by all of those who knew and loved him.

-loved him.
 Besides his loving wife Eleanor, Thomas is survived by his siblings.
-Phillis Carlson, Richard and his wife Rose Russell, Joseph
+Phillis Carlson, Richard and his wife Rose Russell, Joseph Russell, and

-Russell, and Leonard and his wife Anne Russell, all of Peabody, and is also survived by many nieces and nephews.
-He was the brother of the
+Leonard and his wife Anne Russell, all of Peabody, and is also survived by many nieces and nephews.
+He was the brother of the Jack and William